 The Highline Trail itself starts at Logan Pass (so get there early!) going 7.6 miles to the Granite Park Chalet and then an additional 11.9 miles to Fifty Mountain Campground.
 The Garden Wall is just shy of the Granite Park Chalet, so you can decide how far you want to go.

 This hike has it all, everywhere you look is a perfect view that you want to snap a photo of.
 It was ridiculous how beautiful it was.
 You walk along the edge above the Going the Sun Road before veering inwards to beautiful meadows and open vistas of multiple mountains and glaciers.
-You will see wildlife on this trail and bears can be rather common, so bring bear spray.
+You will see wildlife on this trail and this is bear country with both grizzly bears and black bears, so bring bear spray.

 Also, make sure to have plenty of water.
 There are streams that you can fill up (and filter) your water if you don’t want to carry a lot, but you will need it depending on how far you are going.

 Once you reach the base of the Garden Wall the real challenge begins.
-This brutal 1km (0.6 mile), almost 1000-ft elevation gain ascent is totally worth it, though you will probably question your motives on more than one occasion on the way up.
-The reward is views of Grinnell Glacier.
+This brutal 1km (0.6 mile) trek, almost 1000-ft elevation gain ascent is totally worth it, though you will probably question your motives on more than one occasion on the way up, and for good reason.
+The reward is views of Grinnell Glacier from the Grinnell Glacier overlook.
 Take your time, have some lunch, before heading back down and out.

 This entire hike (out and back) is around 16 miles, give or take.
 It’s a challenge but by far one of the best hikes in the park.